A Friend in Need

 In practice, attribution creates a model by assigning weight to each interaction between a prospect or customer and a brand.
 These interactions can be online: SEO, SEA, Display, Social, ….
-Or offline: television, call centers, physical stores.
+Or offline: television, call centres, physical stores.
 Thus, the assessment goes beyond the reductive (and inaccurate) practice of assigning conversions to the last click of the conversion path.
-Attribution models are used to measure the profitability of each interaction and maximize the return on investment (ROI) of the advertiser.
-Attribution is a tool appropriate for all advertisers: small and big budgets, pure player or traditional actor, and to any type of industry: insurance, travel, e-retailer, humanitarian association, etc …
+Attribution models are used to measure the profitability of each interaction and maximise the return on investment (ROI) of the advertiser.
+Attribution is a tool appropriate for all advertisers: small and big budgets, pure player or traditional actor, and to any type of industry: insurance, travel, e-retailer, humanitarian association, etc…

 What is attribution for?